devilkiller-ag/Quantum-Circuit-Game-Engine/readme.md

 - Easily change controls by changing keys in the `handle_input()` method of the `QuantumCircuitGrid` class.

-**If this project is helpful for you or you liked my work, consider supporting me through <a href="https://ko-fi.com/jaisarita" target="_blank">Ko.fi</a>.**
+**If this project is helpful for you or you liked my work, consider supporting me through <a href="https://ko-fi.com/jaisarita" target="_blank">Ko.fi🍵</a>.
+Also, kindly consider giving a star to this repository.😁**

 <!-- ------------------------------------------------------------------------- -->
 <h2>About me</h2>

-I am Ashmit JaiSarita Gupta, an engineering physics undergraduate passionate about Quantum Computing, Machine Learning, UI/UX, and Web Development.
+I am Ashmit JaiSarita Gupta, an Engineering Physics Undergraduate passionate about Quantum Computing, Machine Learning, UI/UX, and Web Development.
 I have worked on many projects in these fields, participated in hackathons, and am a part of great organisations in these fields.
 You can explore more about me, my work and my experience at various organisations through my portfolio website: <a href='https://jaisarita.vercel.app/' target="_blank">https://jaisarita.vercel.app/</a> ☄️

 <!-- ------------------------------------------------------------------------- -->
 <h2>Usage</h2>